mware-nyc/jobs/bg.md

-# Biograph Cybersecurity Strategy: One-Year High-Level Plan
+# Biograph Cybersecurity Planning Discussion

 ## 🌟 Vision

-Enable Biograph to accelerate scientific and business innovation securely—by building on current foundations, maturing existing capabilities, and protecting sensitive data with resilience and trust.
-The approach is additive and strategic, enhancing what's in place with pragmatic evolution aligned to real-world threats.
+Enable Biograph to accelerate scientific and business innovation securely—by strengthening what works, advancing key capabilities, and protecting sensitive data with resilience and trust.
+This strategy builds incrementally on existing foundations, guided by real-world risks and practical execution.

-## 🔢 Strategic Framing: How We Approach the Security Discussion

-Biograph’s cybersecurity strategy is structured around two complementary layers: **cross-functional lenses** and **core security domains**.

 ## 🔁 From Conversation to Continuous Execution
 This strategy framework is designed not just to diagnose gaps—but to spark momentum.
 By the end of this discussion, we will have identified:

-Specific risks and challenges across your security domains
+* Specific risks and challenges across your security domains

-Practices that align to your culture, capabilities, and customer expectations
+* Practices that align to your culture, capabilities, and customer expectations

-Tangible actions—big or small—that can help move your program forward
+* Tangible actions—big or small—that can help move your program forward

 We’ll take what we’ve uncovered together and shape it into a one-year security improvement plan that is:

-Domain-driven – Focused on 2–3 security domains where progress will have the highest impact
+* Domain-driven – Focused on 2–3 security domains where progress will have the highest impact

-Lens-aligned – Structured by the cross-functional realities of your organization (e.g., culture, measurement, execution)
+* Lens-aligned – Structured by the cross-functional realities of your organization (e.g., culture, measurement, execution)

-Actionable – Grounded in realistic next steps that reflect your current maturity and operating environment
+* Actionable – Grounded in realistic next steps that reflect your current maturity and operating environment

-Measurable – Supported by simple metrics or milestones that show progress without creating noise
+* Measurable – Supported by simple metrics or milestones that show progress without creating noise

+## 🔢 Strategic Framing: How We Approach the Security Discussion

+Biograph’s cybersecurity strategy is structured around two complementary layers: **cross-functional lenses** and **core security domains**.

 ### 🎯 Lenses: What Drives Focus